 Video also allows people to use and observe non-verbal communication.
 No more miscommunication or misconstrued comments causing social anxiety or tension.

 Finally, video meetings encourage your team to take meetings more seriously and actively participate in them.
-They’re a great way to ensure remote workers are truly engaged and listening, rather than driving with the conference call on mute.
+They’re a great way to effectively engage remote employees, so you don’t have to worry about them driving or doing other things with the conference call on mute.